Friday, December 8, 2023, 11:30 AM – 1:30 PM PT (2:30 PM – 4:30 PM ET)

 Located directly across from the San Diego Convention Center, where the 2023 ASH Annual Meeting is taking place.

-This activity is intended for hematologists, medical oncologists and other healthcare providers involved in the treatment of diffuse large B-cell lymphoma.
+This activity is intended for hematologists, medical oncologists, hematology-oncology fellows and other healthcare providers involved in the treatment of diffuse large B-cell lymphoma.

 There is no fee to participate in this hybrid event.
 For the in-person symposium in San Diego preregistration is required as seating is limited.